tcp_fsm.c

 618

-619 //This option can be sent in a SYN segment to indicate that the SACK
+619 //This option may be sent in an initial SYN segment to enable window

 625 }